 current.component === expected.component) ||

-// means we just need to update props) or...
+// (which means we just need to update props) or...

 (current.kind === NodeType.HOST &&